 The Novotel Queenstown Lakeside, The Hilton, and the Crowne Plaza are also fantastic options for those wanting to stay close to downtown Queenstown, and suited to any budget.

-Note: Scout no longer sells New Zealand lodging as part of a ski package.
+Note: Scout does not sell New Zealand lodging ski packages.
 This is an information only page.Get your

 Scout Field Guide >